Track mileage automatically

 Self-employed individuals can deduct health insurance premiums for themselves and their families.
 However, you can’t make claims during the months when you or your spouse participate in an employer-sponsored health plan.

-Be sure your claims do not exceed the amount of income you earn from your business.
+Be sure your claims don’t exceed the income you earn from your business.
 You can also deduct long-term care insurance costs, but there’s an annual limit to how much you can deduct, which is based on your age.

 Retirement savings contribution